The Best Care for Oily Skin

 Be Careful with Toners

 If you’re a woman who likes to tone as part of her beauty routine, that’s fine, don’t overdo the astringents.
 It’s not an essential step, even if you have oily skin.
-Choose a formula with glycolic acid to remove excess oil and only use it where it’s necessary, usually in your T-zone.
+Choose a formula with glycolic acid to remove excess oil and only use it when necessary, usually in your T-zone.

 We’ve got to be sure that what we apply to our skin is suited for our skin types and conditions.
-Our licensed esthetician can help you get skincare products suitable for your skincare needs.
+Our licensed esthetician can help you get skincare products suitable for your needs.
 Book for a session now.

 Brilliant Massage & Skin